How Long Do Solar Panels Last? Degradation Rates in 2025 Compared

 What Is A Good Degradation Rate for a Solar Panel?

-At the moment, in 2025, if your panels are from a quality manufacturer, you can typically expect them to have a warranted annual degradation rate of 0.4% of their original capacity or less.
-If it’s higher than this, it can still be an acceptable panel, but be prepared for it to lose slightly more output over time.
+In 2025, if your panels are from a decent manufacturer, you can expect a warranted annual degradation rate of 0.4% or less.

-While the maximum warranted loss for most panels now going on Australian roofs is 0.4%, you can do a little better by getting Aiko panels, which are 0.35%, and if you’re willing to pay for a premium panel such as REC or SunPower Maxeon, it can be 0.25%.
+While the maximum warranted loss for most panels now going on Australian roofs is 0.4%, you can do a little better by getting Aiko panels, which claim 0.35%, and if you’re willing to pay for a premium panel such as REC or SunPower Maxeon, they promise 0.25%.

-Year 1 vs. Years 2–25: Why the First Drop Is Bigger
+Year 1 vs. Years 2–25: Why the First Year’s Drop Is Bigger

 This is mainly due to Light-Induced Degradation (LID), which affects panels during their first day or two in sunlight, but then stops.
 How bad it is depends on the type of panel.

-• P-type panels, which used to be common but now rarely go on roofs, typically allow 2% degradation in their first year to account for LID.
+• P-type panels, which were common but are now rare, typically allow 2% degradation in their first year to account for LID.

-• N-type panels, which are now the most common sort going on roofs, are mostly immune to LID and typically allow for 1% degradation in their first year or sometimes 1.5%.
+• N-type panels, which are now the most common, are mostly immune to LID and typically allow for 1% degradation in their first year or sometimes 1.5%.

 So while a panel can take a small hit to output in its first year, you can expect the deterioration in subsequent years to be very gradual.